starkfell/100DaysOfIaC/articles/day.102.sql.deploy.and.secure.md

 [ARTICLE: 5 ways to secure your SQL data in Microsoft Azure](https://www.linkedin.com/pulse/5-ways-secure-your-sql-data-microsoft-azure-pete-zerger/) </br>

+***
+SPONSOR: Need to stop and start your development VMs on a schedule?
+The Azure Resource Scheduler let's you schedule up to 10 Azure VMs for FREE!
+Learn more [HERE](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/lumagatena.resourcescheduler?tab=Overview)
+***

 ## YouTube Video

 Watch the video on YouTube at [https://youtu.be/hzXs3zvGR7M](https://youtu.be/hzXs3zvGR7M)

+**TO SUBSCRIBE:** Click **[HERE](https://www.youtube.com/channel/UCAr0yk0um7lwLjmrKfzwyig?sub_confirmation=1)** to follow us on Youtube so you get a heads up on future videos!

 A few areas we covered in this video include:

 Deployment Automation
 - ARM